Coding Open Ended Questions

 Thinking more broadly, the “customer” does not necessarily have to be the person who buys the company’s product or service.
 If you are the manager of the Human Resources department, your “customers” are the employees of the company.
-Still the goal is the same: based on the feedback from employees you want to act to improve their satisfaction.
+Still the goal is the same: based on the feedback or response from employees you want to act to improve their satisfaction.

 Open, Closed, and Other Specify

-There are two basic types of questions in survey research: open and closed.
+There are two basic types of data to gather responses in survey research: open and closed.
 We also call these open-end and closed-end questions.

-A closed-end question is one where the set of possible answers is known in advance.
+A closed-end question is one where the set of possible responses is known in advance.
 These are typically presented to the survey respondent, who chooses among them.
 For example:

 Open-end questions ask for an “in your own words” response:

 The response to this question will be whatever text the user types in her response.

-We can also create a hybrid type of question that has a fixed set of possible answers, but lets the user enter an answer that was not in the list:
+We can also create a hybrid type of question that has a fixed set of possible responses, but lets the user make an answer or response that was not in the list:

 We call these Other Specify questions (O/S for short).
 If the user types a response to an O/S question it is typically short, often one or two words.

-Just as we apply the terms Open, Closed, and O/S to questions we can apply these terms to the answers.
-So, we can say Male is a closed answer, and The barista was rude is an open answer.
+Just as we apply the terms Open, Closed, and O/S to questions we can apply these terms to the answers or responses.
+So, we can say Male is a closed response, and The barista was rude is an open response.

 What is an answer?

 If you are conducting a survey, the meaning of the term answer is clear.
 It is the response given by the respondent to the question posed.
-But as we have said, we can also get “answers” to implied questions, such as what a customer tells the help desk.
-For this reason, we will use the more generic term comment to refer to some text that we want to examine for actionable insight.
+But as we have said, we can also get “answers” to implied questions, such as responses to what a customer tells the help desk.
+For this reason, we will use the more generic term comment to refer to some text or responses that we want to make an examination for actionable insight.

-In most cases comments are electronic text, but they can also be images (handwriting) and voice recordings.
+In most cases comments are electronic text, but they can also be images (handwriting) and voice recording responses.